 And if you’ve ever sat on the couch for four hours watching an epic documentary series, you know what muscle shortening is.
 When you go to stand up, you find it hard to actually stand.
 Your muscles have learned to keep you in the “couch position.”
-They need to be reminded how to lengthen and allow the standing upright position.
+They need to be reminded how to lengthen and how to help you stand upright again.

-When muscles are locked in a shortened position, massage relaxes the muscles and tells them to get longer.
-This can relieve a sense of muscle tightness and stiffnesss.
-Massage that targets the right muscles can thereby improve joint range of motion (i.e. let bend over or stand up straight in our previous examples).
+Massage that targets the right muscles can even improve joint range of motion (i.e. let you bend over or stand up straight in our previous examples).

 If you’ve ever had the frustrating experience of muscles that just won’t stop feeling tight despite hundreds of massages and specialized bodywork treatments, keep reading.

-To understand why massage doesn’t work all the time for muscles that feel tight, we need to understand muscle “tightness” and what it means for a muscle to be shortened.
+To understand why massage doesn’t work all the time, we need to understand muscle tightness and what it means for a muscle to shorten.

 The odds you work in this position are low.

 Muscles in a shortened state cause problems.
-They reduce available range of motion.
+They reduce your available range of motion.
 Short muscles create inefficient paths of movement.
 A shortened muscle may cause two bones to collide prematurely.
-This can trap or pinch soft tissue (fascia, muscle, tendon, ligament, etc.) in between those bones which will be painful.
-This leads to discomfort and paint.
+This can trap or pinch soft tissue (fascia, muscle, tendon, ligament, etc.) in between those bones, which can be uncomfortable or painful.

 In addition, a muscle’s strength is affected by length.
 Left in a short position, a muscle will atrophy.

-At a microscopic level, sarcomeres will be destroyed (these are the little guys responsible for creating contraction in your muscles).
-When it comes time to contract in a lengthened OR shortened position, the muscle will be unable produce force.
-This means the muscle can’t contract as hard in ANY position.
+At a microscopic level, sarcomeres—the little guys responsible for creating contractions in your muscles—will be destroyed when your muscles are in a shortened position for a long period of time.
+When it comes time to contract in a lengthened OR shortened position, the muscle won’t be able to produce force, in ANY position.

-Put another way, if the muscle is stuck short for a long period, it will lose strength AND the ability to achieve length.
+A muscle stuck in a shortened position for a long period will lose strength AND the ability to achieve length.

 Now, there are some people who are hard-wired to be flexible without any dedicated stretching or mobility regimens.
-Sometimes this is a genetic gift or from years of gymnastics and dance in childhood.
-Even after exertion and/or chronic sitting, their muscles magically retain the ability to lengthen.
-These flexible people, however, are not immune to the atrophy of muscle that occurs with chronic shortening and disuse.
+Sometimes this is a genetic gift or it can be from years of gymnastics and dance.
+Even after exertion or chronic sitting, their muscles magically retain the ability to lengthen.

-The muscles may feel “tight” or “sore” or “achy” because the muscles are weak and unable to meet the demands of the man’s activities (e.g. standing, balancing on one leg, walking up stairs, slightly spreading legs to step over objects, bending over, squatting to pick up a pencil, etc.)
+Their muscles may feel tight, sore, or achy because they are weak and unable to meet the demands of activities (e.g. standing, balancing on one leg, walking up stairs, stepping over objects, bending over, squatting to pick up a pencil, etc.)